dprojects/Woodworking/README.md

 **Note:**

-* If you have Woodowrking workbench installed you don't have to install the `MagicPanels` library manaually.
+* If you have Woodworking workbench installed you don't have to install the `MagicPanels` library manaually.
 Also you can view the library directly from Woodworking workbench via: [scanObjects](https://github.com/dprojects/Woodworking/tree/master/Docs#scanobjects) tool.
 * For programming I use simple [Krusader](https://en.wikipedia.org/wiki/Krusader) with `F4` [KWrite](https://en.wikipedia.org/wiki/KWrite) editor.
 I have set tabulators as indent: `Settings` -> `Configure Editor` -> `Editing` -> `Indentation` -> `Tabulators` -> `Tab width: 4 characters`.

 # Translations

-Please see translation repository at: [github.com/dprojects/Woodworking-translations](https://github.com/dprojects/Woodworking-translations)
+Translations are managed externaly at [github.com/dprojects/Woodworking-translations](https://github.com/dprojects/Woodworking-translations) repository and are created only for stable versions.
+This approach allows translations community to work without time presure, independed from master branch development, beacuse code of stable releases will not be changed.

+### 0.21 stable

+To install translation for [Woodworking workbench version 0.21 stable](https://github.com/dprojects/Woodworking/releases/tag/0.21) you have to download all `.qm` files from [0.21 translations branch](https://github.com/dprojects/Woodworking-translations/tree/0.21) and move them to `translations` folder inside Woodworking workbench folder.

+### 0.22 and above

+You can use `translations update tool` available under drop down menu `Woodworking -> Download and update all translations`.
+This tool will automatically download all available `.qm` files into `translations` folder for you Woodworking workbench version.

 # License